-Have your talent, potential and resourcefulness on the job gone unnoticed while those of other have been rewarded?
+Has your talent; potential and resourcefulness on the job gone unnoticed while those of others have been rewarded?
 Have others of equal experience risen on the corporate ladder much faster than you?
-You have probably not mastered the fine art of increasing your visibility at the workplace.
+You have probably not mastered the fine art of increasing your visibility in the workplace.
 Adeptness at getting noticed at work in a positive way is a major professional resource.

 Increasing Visibility Vs. Self-Promotion